emunozdc/pyranges_plot/README.md

 ## Overview
-The goal is getting a plot displaying a series of genes contained in a dataframe from a PyRanges object.
-It displays the genes' intron-exon structure in its corresponding chromosome.
+The goal is getting a plot displaying a series of genes contained in a PyRanges object.
+It displays the genes' intron-exon structure in its corresponding chromosome, enabling easy visualization of your PyRanges data.

-There are some features to be defined by the user, one is the plot's **engine** since it can be based on Matplotlib or Plotly, the other is the name of the **gene ID** column in the data.
+To obtain the plot there are some features to be defined by the user, one is the **engine** since it can be based on Matplotlib or Plotly, the other is the name of the **gene ID** column in your data.
 The rest of features can either be left as default or be customized.
 In example, the plot shows the first 25 genes of the dataframe by default, but this can be modified.
-It is worth noting that the order of the genes will be conserved.
+It is worth noting that the order of the genes will be conserved when performing the subset.

 In the case of coloring, Pyranges Plot offers a wide versatility.
 The data feature (column) according to which the genes will be colored is by default the gene ID, but